AlleyCatRacer/DigiJournal/README.md

 8. Time consuming process of drawing customized templates for each time period or subject
 9. The information is only accessible in one place, as opposed to being available digitally online

-Therefore, I have decided to create this application to replace my bullet journal as my project for Android Development at VIA University College[^1].
+Therefore, I have decided to create this application to replace my bullet journal as my project for Android Development at VIA University College.

 ## Product Backlog
 Written and segregated in order of priority.
 Please note that I will be using Agile so the product backlog is subject to change during development.